Solar for renters - solar panels on roof

 How else can I access greener energy as a renter?

-If you can’t get solar as a renter, there are still a few other ways in which you can use greener energy in your home.
+If you’re unable to access solar for renters, there are a few other ways in which you can use greener energy in your home.
 For example, it may be worth checking out a carbon neutral or GreenPower energy plan.

-To check out some of the greener energy options on offer in Australia, head to our comparison tool below.
-You’ll be able to compare a variety of retailers on factors such as price and solar feed-in tariffs, plus much more.
-Best of all, it’s also completely free!
-Just type in your postcode and you are good to go.
+To check out some of the greener energy options on offer in Australia, head to Canstar Blue’s energy comparison tool.
+You’ll be able to compare a variety of energy retailers on factors such as price and solar feed-in tariffs.

 Share this article